 - Hydrosol/hydrolate/floral water to the heated water phase (up to 40%) – see http://swiftcraftymonkey.blogspot.com/2010/03/hydrosols.html.
 Do check it is preserved before you buy it. https://realizebeauty.wordpress.com/2012/09/02/the-trouble-with-hydrosols/ In the UK the only supplier I’ve found who sell preserved hydrosols is fragrantearth.
 They sell a variety which are unpreserved but only 2 of them are sold in both preserved and unpreserved forms – rose and lavender and in Europe there is http://www.alexmo-cosmetics.de.
 (In the US – thesage’s are unpreserved and Brambleberry does not sell them so the best option for a preserved hydrosol is Lotioncrafter or theherbarie).

 - Dimethicone – This silicone is a barrier ingredient to help keep our skin moisturised and protected by forming a light film – 2 to 4% (4% for very dry skin).
-Cool down phase.
+Heated oil phase.
 Don’t forget to include this when you calculate the 25% for ewax.
 In the UK gracefruit and soapkitchenonline sell it.
 In the US brambleberry and wholesalesuppliesplus do not sell it.

 - Cyclomethicone – This silicone offers slip and glide with detackification of the oils and butters – usually added at 4% or less.
 Makes your lotion feel very silky.
 Cool down phase.
 Don’t forget to include this when you calculate the 25% for ewax.
 In the UK Gracefruit sell it.

 - Hydrolyzed oat protein (or other protein such as silk amino acids or wheat) – humectant, emollient and film former, silky – use as directed by the supplier.
 You can also use egg white protein powder at 0.2% in the cool down phase.

 - d-panthenol or panthenol – (the “magic” ingredient in Pantene Pro Vitamin) non sticky moisturising humectant (vitamin B5), good healing properties – add at 2 to 3% cool down phase if it’s liquid, otherwise if it’s in the powder form it goes in the heated water phase.
 In the UK soapkitchenonline and gracefruit sell.
 In the US thesage and wholesalesuppliesplus do not sell it.